smitchell/spring-cloud-config-vault/vault/README.md

 ## Add Database Configuration

-Create database configuration resources using an Id with privileges to add new users.
+Create Database Configuration Resources using an Id with privileges to add new users.

 ```
 vault write database/config/mysql-geography \